 Note: To better reflect the fees you pay in our fund, you will probably need to reduce the calculator’s default fees to reflect our current fees.

 If your calculator figures are healthy and what you expected, great!
-Time to head off for a post-workout treat.
 Just remember to re-visit the 5-minute workout regularly, and also whenever you have a change in circumstances (eg. new job, relationship changes etc), to keep things on track.

 While we can provide tools and information to help guide you in your workout, the best results will largely come from the knowledge you have about your super and the decisions you make.
 And the longer you wait, the harder it is to get to your goal.

-If, like many people, you think that you’ve got plenty of time before you really need to do anything about your super, consider this: Tipping just a little extra into your super each week could potentially increase your final lump sum savings by tens of thousands of dollars!
+If you feel that you’ve got plenty of time before you really need to do anything about your super, consider this: tipping just a little extra into your super each week could potentially increase your final lump sum savings by tens of thousands of dollars!